 - 1. Any person aggrieved by any decision of the Board of Appeals may appeal that decision to the circuit court of Anne Arundel County. - 2.
-An appeal filed pursuant to this section does not stay the action from which the appeal is taking unless provided by State law or an order entered by a court of competent jurisdiction. - C. After-the-Fact Requests - 1.A local jurisdiction may not accept an application of a variance to legalize a violation of this subtitle, including an unpermitted structure or other development activity until the local jurisdiction: - a) Issues a notice of violation; and - b) Assesses an administrative or civil penalty for the violation. - 2.
+An appeal filed pursuant to this section does not stay the action from which the appeal is taking unless provided by State law or an order entered by a court of competent jurisdiction.

+C. After-the-Fact Requests

+- 1. The Director of Planning and Zoning may not accept an application of a variance to legalize a violation of this subtitle, including an unpermitted structure or other development activity until the Director of Planning and Zoning: - a) Issues a notice of violation; and - b) Assesses an administrative or civil penalty for the violation. - 2.
 The Director of Planning and Zoning may not approve an after-the-fact variance unless an applicant has: - a.
 Fully paid all administrative, civil and criminal penalties imposed under Natural Resources Article, §8-1808(c)(1)(iii)14-15 and (2)(i), Annotated Code of Maryland; - b.
-Prepared a restoration or mitigation plan, approved by the local jurisdiction, to abate impacts to water quality or natural resources as a result of the violation; and - c.
+Prepared a restoration or mitigation plan, approved by the Director of Planning and Zoning, to abate impacts to water quality or natural resources as a result of the violation; and - c.
 Performed the abatement measures in the approved plan in accordance with the local Critical Area program. - 3.
-If the Board denies the requested after-the-fact variance, then the Director of Planning and Zoning shall: - a.
+If the Board of Appeals denies the requested after-the-fact variance, then the Director of Planning and Zoning shall: - a.
 Order removal or relocation of any structure; and - b.
-Order restoration of the affected resources.

-D. Conditions and mitigation.
+Order restoration of the affected resources. - D. Conditions and mitigation.